 November 15, 2020

 I was born a Catholic and some of my ancestors have been so since mid -18th century, when there was quite a push to revive the Faith in Northumberland.
 Since then many of the family have followed the faith of their fathers.
 It is disappointing that our children and grandchildren no longer practise their religion, although they had a Catholic schooling.

 My late teenage/early adulthood was taken up with being in an order of monks which nursed- the Hospitaller Brothers of St Joh of God (I did my State Registration training there).( Some of the early Brothers of the Order were nursing men on the Spanish armada).
 Besides consolidating my knowledge of the church, its function and history, it taught me values of giving oneself to the those disadvantaged, physically and mentally even at the peril of one’s own life.
 St John of God a Spanish soldier had turned from a more worldly life to become a carer for any one who he saw was ill or needy was a great role model.
 After 6 years I left because I realised I could not reach the standards set for me and

-After a year trying teacher training, I joined the Capuchon branch of the Franciscans.
-After 7 months, I realised a preaching order was not for me.
-An abiding sense of how faithful Francis was to the ideals he set himself reamins with me .
+After a year trying teacher training, I joined the Capuchin branch of the Franciscans.
+After 7 months, I realised a preaching order was not for me either An abiding sense of how faithful Francis was to the ideals he set himself remains with me .

-What is sad is to have witnessed a receding over the years is a receding sense of mission by the church.
-I have more recently been stopped doing my ministerial visiting in my home parish by the local parish priest.
+What is sad is to have witnessed over the years is a receding sense of mission by the church.
+I have more recently been stopped doing my Eucharistic ministerial visiting in my home parish by the local parish priest.
 Whether the clergy like or not, the only way the church’s mission is to be gained in the future through its ‘ordinary’ members, like us.